couchbase/indexing/secondary/docs/design/markdown/index_manager.md

   promoted to rebalance-timestamp.
 * provide network API to other components to access index-metadata, index-topology etc.
-* negotiation with projector for failover-log for rollback.
+* negotiation with projector for failover-log during rollback.
 * create rollback context for kv-rollback and update rollback context based on how rollback evolves within the system.